nkuehn/payment-integration-specifications/README.md

 ## TODO
  * add node SDK based tests against live API that create and delete all types (validation).
  * Let them run on travis.
- * Link to swagger editor with URL of the File here.